wwwtyro/cellophane/README.md

 Overview
 ========

-Typically when creating web applications, the developer must work on both client and server-side code.
+Often when creating web applications, the developer must work on both client and server-side code.
 This tends to increase the amount of complexity and the number of context switches the developer must deal with.